port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature-management/launchdarkly/launchdarkly.md

 ## Examples

+To view and test the integration's mapping against examples of the third-party API responses, use the jq playground in your [data sources page](https://app.getport.io/settings/data-sources).
+Find the integration in the list of data sources and click on it to open the playground.

-Examples of blueprints and the relevant integration configurations:
+Additional examples of blueprints and the relevant integration configurations:

 ### Project